What is Legal Readiness Score?

 Worked Example

-A 3-year-old digital agency with 8 staff, using template contracts, no registered trademarks, and partial GDPR compliance assesses their legal position.
+A 3-year-old digital agency with 8 staff, using template contracts, no registered trademarks, and partial data privacy compliance assesses their legal position.

-- Contracts: Template contracts, not reviewed by solicitor (4/10)
+- Contracts: Template contracts, not reviewed by attorney (4/10)

 - Intellectual property: No trademarks registered, no IP assignment clauses (2/10)